krisograbek/ollama-chatbot-st/README.md

 ## Local AI Chatbot with Llama3, Ollama & Streamlit

-This repository contains the code for a simple web application built with [Streamlit](https://streamlit.io/), which uses OpenAI's GPT-3 model for generating AI responses in a chat-like interface.
+This repository contains the code for a simple web application built with [Streamlit](https://streamlit.io/), which uses Ollama to run the Llama 3 model for generating AI responses in a chat-like interface.

 ### Prerequisites
 1. Python 3.8 or above